Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● What We Targert For?

 * We aim for low workforce, fast model training, and cost effective way to classify boar species.
-Final results are utilized for Forest and Environmental Industry to compare the work performance between AI and human beings.
+Final results are utilized for Forest and Environmental Industry to compare the work performance between AI and a human being.

 ## ● How To Implement?